Choice Based Credit System

 Choice Based Credit System (CBCS)

-The introduction of the CBCS in 2003-’04 ensures compatibility with the academic norms practiced in similar institutions in India and abroad.
-The Government of Tamil Nadu proposed a common structure under CBCS to be implemented by Government, Government Aided and Self-Financed Colleges across Tamil Nadu from the academic year 2008-2009.
+The introduction of the CBCS in 2003-’04 ensures compatibility with the academic norms practised in similar institutions in India and abroad.
+The Government of Tamil Nadu proposed a common structure under CBCS to be implemented by Government, Government Aided and Self-Financed Colleges across Tamil Nadu from 2008-2009.

-Part I – Tamil or any other language (Telugu, Malayalam, Kannada, Hindi, Sanskrit, French, German) is offered in the first four semesters except for B.Com where it is offered in the first two semesters only.
+Part I – Tamil or other languages (Telugu, Malayalam, Kannada, Hindi, Sanskrit, French, German) are offered in the first four semesters except for B.Com, where it is offered in the first two semesters only.
 Students are required to take the same language as they opted for XII Std.

-Part II – English is offered in the first four semesters except for B.Com. where it is offered in the first two semesters only.
+Part II – English is offered in the first four semesters except for B.Com and BBA, which are offered only in the first two semesters.

-Part III – Major papers (including practical and project work) and Allied papers are offered by each of the departments with a number of innovative and contemporary courses.
+Part III – Each department offers Core papers (including practical and project work) and Allied papers with several innovative and contemporary courses.
 Allied courses are designed to complement the major courses of study.
-The compulsory allied courses are decided by the department.
-The optional allied courses are chosen by students from a list of three allied subjects specified by departments.
+The department decides the compulsory allied courses.
+Students choose the optional allied courses from a list of three allied subjects specified by departments.

-Part IV – Non-major courses listed below are offered under this category, during the first two semesters only.
+Part IV – Non-major courses listed below are only offered under this category during the first two semesters.

 (a.1) Basic Tamil (BT) – Those who have not studied Tamil up to XII standard and have taken a non-Tamil Language under Part I shall take Basic Tamil.